Optimal-order exit point bounds in exponential last-passage percolation via the coupling technique: Proofs of the speed bounds

 \section{Proofs of the speed bounds}

-This section proves Theorems \ref{TBuse} and \ref{TCif}.
-Both results utilize Proposition \ref{PGeoInStep}, monotonicity properties of last-passage times, planarity, and increment-stationary LPP processes with \emph{northeast} boundary weights.
+This section proves Theorems \ref{TBuse}, \ref{TCif} and \ref{TCifSt}.
+The proofs of first two results utilize Proposition \ref{PGeoInStep}, monotonicity properties of last-passage times, planarity, and increment-stationary LPP processes with \emph{northeast} boundary weights.
 To introduce these processes, first define the weights

 for $w > 0$, $z < 1$, $m, n \in \bbZ_{>0}$, $i \in [m+1]$ and $j \in [n+1]$.
 In particular, $\wne^{w, z, m, n}(m+1, n+1) = 0$.
 Then let

 A comparison of \eqref{Ewbd}--\eqref{Elppbd} with \eqref{Ewne}--\eqref{ELppne} shows the distributional identity